2023 Chicago mayoral election

 The 2023 Chicago mayoral election was held on February 28, 2023, to elect the mayor of Chicago, Illinois.
-With no candidate receiving a majority of votes in the initial round of the election, a runoff election will be held on April 4, 2023.
-This two-round election takes place alongside other 2023 Chicago elections, including races for City Council, city clerk, city treasurer, and police district councils.
-The election is officially nonpartisan, with its winner being elected to a four-year term.
+With no candidate receiving a majority of votes in the initial round of the election, a runoff election was held on April 4.
+This two-round election took place alongside other 2023 Chicago elections, including races for City Council, city clerk, city treasurer, and police district councils.
+The election was officially nonpartisan, with winner Brandon Johnson being elected to a four-year term which began on May 15.